 - 6.2.2.2 After lighting, move control lever up to the high position and the main burner will light.
-For the most efficient performance allow the fire is to warm up for 10 minutes with the control lever set to high. - 6.2.2.3 The gas control can be moved from the high to low position to give the desired heat output and the flame control adjusted to give the most pleasing flame effect or maximum glow. - 6.2.2.4 To turn the fire off, FULLY raise the control lever to the OFF position.
+For the most efficient performance the fire is allowed to warm up for a few minutes with the flame adjuster set to the left hand position and the control lever set to high. - 6.2.2.3 The gas control can be moved from the high to low position to give the desired heat output and the flame control adjusted to give the most pleasing flame effect or maximum glow.

+6.2.2.4 To turn the fire off, FULLY raise the control lever to the OFF position.